abdulselamT/odoowebSimpleTodo/README.md

        else:
             return {"status":"The record doesn't exist"}
    ```
-## Implementing JavaScript Controllers
+## Implementing JavaScript

-Create JavaScript files in the static directory commonly static/src/js and add in your manifest file
+Create JavaScript files in the static directory commonly static/src/js and add in your manifest file by defolt those js and css file will beloaded when the page loaded so there is no further configuration in xml file
 ```python
  'assets': {
         'web.assets_frontend': [